Get a free, no obligation personal loan quote with rates as low as 9.90%

 To Take Advantage Of Tax Benefits

 Certain investment vehicles allow you to reduce your tax burdens, including those that involve investing in Canadian firms and retirement accounts.
-For example, if you lose money, you can lower your income tax by claiming capital losses.
+For example, if you lose money, you can lower your income tax by claiming capital losses to offset capital gains.
 If the cost of borrowing is less than the tax savings you’d realize, it might make sense to borrow to invest.

 Advantages Of Borrowing To Invest In Stocks And ETFs

-• Deductible Interest Expense You can effectively reduce your regular income when you file your taxes by deducting your interest expenses from your investment.
+• Deductible Interest Expense – You may be able to reduce your regular income when you file your taxes by deducting your interest expenses from your investment.
 In turn, this will lower what you owe in taxes and potentially save you a lot of money.
+Keep in mind that the funds borrowed must be used for the purpose of earning income from a business or real estate.

 • Dividend Tax Credit On Gains – Dividends from non-registered account investments must be declared as income when you file your taxes, but you can claim a dividend tax credit.
-Since only 50% of capital gains are taxable, this can help reduce your tax obligations.
+Since only 50% of capital gains up to $250,000 are taxable (and 66.7% of gains over $250,000), this can help reduce your tax obligations.

 Lookout Investing Traps To Avoid